Meet Colorado's First Graduates of Inclusive Higher Education!

-In May, Colorado will celebrate our first five students with intellectual/developmental disabilities to graduate from schools offering inclusive higher education pathways.
-One more will follow in December.
-Mia, Nick, and Ashley were in the first cohort of students receiving supports from the Office of Inclusive Services at University of Colorado Colorado Springs (UCCS), established under Senate Bill 196 in 2016; they will graduate in May.
-Kacie, Jazmine, and Vince will be the first cohort of students receiving services from Elevate at Arapahoe Community College (ACC) to graduate from ACC.
+In May, Colorado celebrated our first five students with intellectual/developmental disabilities to graduate from schools offering inclusive higher education pathways.
+One more student will follow in December.
+Mia, Nick, and Ashley were in the first cohort of students receiving supports from the Office of Inclusive Services at University of Colorado Colorado Springs (UCCS), established under Senate Bill 196 in 2016.
+Kacie, Jazmine, and Vince are the first cohort of students receiving services from Elevate at Arapahoe Community College (ACC) to graduate from ACC.

-Ashley, studies Advocacy and Human Services at UCCS
+Ashley, studied Advocacy and Human Services at UCCS

-Ashley’s commitment to making sure that people with disabilities have a strong voice in their life has led her to working an internship focused on the work of self advocates at The Arc in Colorado Springs.
-Ashley has worked to develop her own public speaking skills through many communications classes at UCCS.
-While Ashley’s career commitment will keep her working at The Arc, her outside interests in fashion and the theater give her a full life with many outside activities throughout college.
+Ashley’s commitment to making sure that people with disabilities have a strong voice in their life led her to an internship focused on the work of self advocates at The Arc Pikes Peak Region.
+At UCCS, Ashley worked to develop her own public speaking skills through many communications classes.
+While Ashley’s career commitment kept her working at The Arc, her outside interests in fashion and the theater gave her a full life with many outside activities throughout college.
 Having graduated in May, she is currently completing a one year SARTAC fellowship focused on student self-advocacy during IEP meetings.

 Click here to learn more about Ashley.

 Jazmine, studied Nursing Assistance at ACC

-Jazmine's dedication to caring for others has fueled her passion for the nursing field.
-She is currently interviewing for a job with Rocky Mountain Hospital for Children.
+Jazmine graduated from Arapahoe Community College with a Nurse Aide Certificate and Comprehensive Higher Education Certificate.
+Jazmine's dedication to caring for others fueled her passion for the nursing field.
 During her time at ACC, Jazmine joined the National Honors Society of Leadership and Success, furthering her leadership abilities.
 In her free time Jazmine can be found spending time with her family, friends, and boyfriend, going to movies and out to dinner.
 She also loves walking and caring for her dog, Sugar.
-Jazmine will graduate from Arapahoe Community College with a Nurse Aide Certificate and Comprehensive Higher Education Certificate.
+She currently holds a job with Rocky Mountain Hospital for Children.

 Click here to learn more about Jazmine.